Dale-Potter-14/Play-Eternal/README.md

  ![Footer Logo image](https://github.com/Claire-Potter/Play-Eternal/blob/master/project-documents/project-images/footer-logo.PNG?raw=true)

  - The logo is a smaller version of the Header logo but displayed vertically.
 Underneath the page copyright is included.
-Like the Header, it includes a link back to the home page as this is common for websites to do.
+It includes a link back to the home page as this is common for websites to do.

 -   **Social Media Icons**